roman-milk/roman-milk.github.io/stockingTales.md

  bosss-pet30.jpg]I woke up filled with trepidation.
 What if I was reading the signs wrong and she didn't have any sexual interest in me?

  On the flipside, what if she did?
-Report_Story #4